The Variety of Integrable Killing Tensors on the 3-Sphere: St ackel systems

 In this section we express the condition that two Killing tensors commute as an algebraic condition on the corresponding algebraic curvature tensors.
-This will eventually justify the term ``Stäckel lines'' chosen in \linkref{Definition}{def:Staeckel-lines} by proving that these lines indeed correspond to Stäckel systems.
+This will eventually justify the term ``St\"ackel lines'' chosen in Def\/inition~\ref{def:Staeckel-lines} by proving that these lines indeed correspond to St\"ackel systems.